Dabolus/webpack-bundle-analyzer/README.md

 ### `gzip`

 This is the size of running the parsed bundles/modules through gzip compression.

+### `brotli`

+This is the size of running the parsed bundles/modules through brotli compression.

 <h2 align="center">Selecting Which Chunks to Display</h2>